OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Automation/Running-a-command-on-boot.md

 > Set GPIO15: 1
 ```

-and if we run our script `/root/rgb-led` in the command line we should see the same output:
+and if we run our script `/root/rgb-led.sh` in the command line we should see the same output:

 ```
-root@Omega-2757:/# /root/rgb-led
+root@Omega-2757:/# sh /root/rgb-led.sh
 Setting LEDs to: ff0000
 Duty: 0 100 100
 > Set GPIO16: 1